peppermatt94/finance/README.md

 * python>3.7
 * matplotlib
+* numpy
 * scipy
 * yfinance
 * pandas

+They are already embedded in the installation in the `setup.py`.
 If you want to be sure all dependencies are installed, you can
 do:
 ```
 cd finance